ardoq/rxbeach/docs/qualified-action-names.md

  Converting to qualified action names
 ========================

-With the introduced requirment that action names have to be of the form `[qualifier] action name`, it might be useful to automate this change.
+With the introduced requirement that action names have to be of the form `[qualifier] action name`, it might be useful to automate this change.

 In Ardoq we used this codemod to convert 600 actions.
 It picks the name of the